aniketdobriyal/News/README.md

-# NewsWave - A React News Application
+# Hunk-News - A React News Application

 A dynamic news application built with React that fetches the latest news articles from a news API.
 This app allows users to browse and filter news articles by categories like Politics, Entertainment, Sports, and Technology.
 The project demonstrates front-end development skills, API integration, and data filtering.